fluidecho/kurunt/README.md

 ## Kurunt

 Kurunt is a distributed message processing framework for real-time data.
+Is easy to get started no coding required.

 - Implemented 100% Javascript for Node.js.
 - Scalable across cpus and machines from a single core to the cloud.